jacobmischka/list-gnome-extensions/README.md

   -a, --all             Dump all extension metadata --group               Group extensions by installation location --versions VERSIONS   Filter by supported gnome-shell versions (comma
                         separated)
+  --not-versions NOT_VERSIONS
+                        Filter by unsupported gnome-shell versions (comma
+                        separated)
 ```